eggs2017/dockerSynchro/README.md

 Tool to backup your sensitive data.
 This tool makes docker containers server/client side.

-Both docker containers are based on alpine 3.16 and is very light.
+Both docker containers are based on alpine 3.16

 Server container have ssh server and rsync tools installed and running.
 Each client container connects periodically to certain server container to backup directories using ssh & rsync tools.<br />